pracsol/ModernDiskQueue/README.md

 #### Serialization Issues in Trimmed Applications

-In .NET 8, reflection based serialization is disabled by default when a project is compiled with the `<PublishTrimmed>` attribute set to `true`.
+In .NET 8, reflection-based serialization is disabled by default when a project is compiled with the `<PublishTrimmed>` attribute set to `true`.

 The default serialization strategy in this library, as in the legacy DiskQueue, is `System.Runtime.Serialization.DataContractSerializer`. .NET 8 uses type adapters that get lost in the trimming process.
 Getting an error like `No set method for property 'OffsetMinutes' in type 'System.Runtime.Serialization.DateTimeOffsetAdapter'`, even though there most certainly is an internal setter for this property, is a symptom of the tree-shaking.

-As a consequence of these challenges, you are probably better off using source generated serialization for JSON rather than reflection-based serialization, particularly when your consuming application is being published with trimming enabled.
-The good news is, it's more performant than reflection anyway!
+As a consequence, you are better off using source-generated serialization for JSON rather than reflection-based serialization on either built-in serializer.
+The good news is:

-To do this, you can create and use a custom `ISerializationStrategy<T>` for your types.

-Using `ISerializationStrategy<T>`, create a partial class as in the following example.
-There are of course many options you can leverage with source generation, so this serves as only a very basic conceptual idea of class definition, source generation, and how to implement the ISerializationStrategy when performing enqueue and dequeue operations.
+* It's easy.
+* It's far more performant than reflection.

+Source generation is not an option for `DataContractSerializer`, but it is for `System.Text.Json`.
+The built-in JSON serializer in MDQ can be configured to use source generation without implementing your own `ISerializationStrategy<T>`.

+What follows is a very basic conceptual example of implementing source generation.
+You can see a working example in the unit test `SerializationStrategyJsonTests.StrategyJson_SerializeUnsupportedTypeWithSourceGeneration_SerializationSucceeds`.

+First, create a partial class inheriting from `JsonSerializerContext` and use attributes to include your custom class.

 ```csharp